-Different teams from the Assistance Group visited Grozny from 30 January till 4 February, 21-23 February and from 28 February till 4 March 1999.
+Different teams from the Assistance Group visited Grozny 30 January- 4 February, 21-23 February and 28 February-4 March 1999.
 These visits included numerous and extensive meetings and talks with Chechen official representatives and other local leaders and spokesmen.
-Subsequent contacts with Chechen authorities have been maintained via President Maskhadov's General Representative in Moscow or through indirect communication.
-During their stay in Moscow, the Assistance Group has similarly strived to maintain broad contacts and working relations with key OSCE countries through their embassies, and not least, with Russian federal authorities.
+Subsequent contacts with Chechen authorities have been maintained via president Maskhadov's General Representative in Moscow or through indirect communication.
+During its stay in Moscow, the Assistance Group has similarly strived to maintain broad contacts and working relations with key OSCE countries through their embassies, and not the least, with Russian Federal authorities.7